Public holidays in the United States: Jewish holidays

 The three most commonly celebrated Jewish holidays are Passover, Rosh Hashanah, and Yom Kippur.
 Passover, Yom Kippur, Rosh Hashanah, and Hanukkah are recognized as an optional state level holiday in Texas.
 All Jewish holidays start the night before, as that is when the Jewish day begins.

 Islamic holidays

+The Crescent decorations, with fanous and bakhoor, are popular during Ramadan.

 The major Islamic holidays of Ramadan, Eid al-Fitr, and Eid al-Adha have been recognized in the United States.
 Awareness of these holidays can be found in calendars published by major calendar manufacturers.
-According to Al-Jazeera, schools in New York and Michigan (mainly Dearborn) may begin to close in observance of all Muslim holidays.
+Dearborn, Michigan was the first city in the United States to make Eid al-Fitr, and Eid al-Adha paid holidays, and public schools close for both.
+New York City Public Schools have closed for Eid al-Fitr, and Eid al-Adha since 2015.
+In recent years, dozens of New Jersey school districts have closed for one or both holidays.

 Hindu holidays

 Rangoli decorations, made using colored powder, are popular during Diwali.

 The Hindu holidays of Diwali and Holi are celebrated in some parts of the United States, mostly by Indian Americans or peoples of Indian descent.
 Holi, the "festival of colors" has inspired a Broadway musical based on this festival.
 While not officially recognized in most of the United States, the New York City Council officially recognized these as official school holidays in New York City.
 CNN reported that the Diwali holiday is shown in American pop culture through an episode of The Office.